PeterQ93/Junior-Fitness/README.md

 - rgba(60, 60, 60, 0.6) for the background in the form
 - #252525 for the headings and border in the classes page
 - rgba(0,0,0,0.2) for the hover on the cards on classes page

+All colours have been implemented to compliment each other and be aesthetically pleasing.

 ​
 ## **Typography**